-HPV 16 and HPV 18 account for nearly 70% of all cases of cervical cancer.
+HPV genotypes 16 and 18 account for nearly 70% of all cases of cervical cancer.
 Focusing on these genotypes gives clinicians useful details to aid treatment decisions.
-HPV 16 confers a higher risk of having precancerous lesions and cervical cancer than other genotypes, while HPV 18 was found in 57% of cases associated with adenocarcinoma of the cervix.
+HPV genotype 16 confers a higher risk of having precancerous lesions and cervical cancer than other genotypes, while HPV genotype 18 was found in 57% of cases associated with adenocarcinoma of the cervix.
 Atypical glandular cells, the precursor to adenocarcinoma of the cervix are more difficult to detect with Pap cytology.8

 Screening Triage Options

 Hematoxylin and Eosin (H&E) stain alone

 Analysis of cervical biopsies using H&E or morphologic interpretation alone may lead to false-negative and false-positive results, resulting in missed disease or unnecessary referral for excisional procedures.

 H&E + p16 immunohistochemistry (IHC) stain: Recommended Strategy9